danpeirce/danpeirce.github.io/2017/Raspberry/RPi-PC-desktop.md

 ## New PC applications - PiServer

 There is a section in [https://www.raspberrypi.org/blog/stretch-pcs-macs-raspbian-update/](https://www.raspberrypi.org/blog/stretch-pcs-macs-raspbian-update/) called *New PC applications* and it talks about **PiServer**.
+If PiServer is run on the RPi PC desktop, PiServer enables up to three Raspberry Pi 3s to do a network boot (over Ethernet).

+I expect the following advantages over booting from a microSD:

-If Pi server is run on the RPi PC desktop Raspberry Pi 3s can do a network boot.
-Advantages of this is that the microSD cards can easily be corrupted if the Raspberry Pi 3 if it looses power unexpectedly.
-This does not affect the operating system if a network boot is used.
+* The microSD cards can easily be corrupted if the Raspberry Pi 3 if it looses power unexpectedly.
+  This would not affect the operating system if a network boot is used.
+One could pull power on the Raspberry Pi 3 without worry.
+* It will likely make the setup of headless operation and control of the Raspberry Pi 3 from a PC more straightforward.

 Quoted from link given above: